 Safe as Houses Conveyancing will help coordinate the best time for settlement on the allotted day.
 We will contact your bank to make sure that your funds are in place, booking settlement and providing the bank with any necessary payment details.
-If you are holding the funds yourself, you will need to bring these to Safe as Houses Conveyancing at least 24 hours before the settlement date.
+If you are holding the funds yourself, you will need to provide these at least 24 hours before the settlement date.
 All of these tasks can be complicated for you to complete on your own.
 By using a Safe as Houses Conveyancing, the process will be streamlined.

 No, Safe as Houses Conveyancing are registered Certified Practicing Conveyancers and experts who have completed specialist tertiary education and specialise in conveyancing work.

 Solicitors can undertake conveyancing work, and some law firms employ registered conveyancers to undertake their conveyancing work, but for most it is not a specialism.
 If your property is a normal house and you are working within a tight budget, you may want to work with a conveyancer rather than a solicitor.

 Whether a solicitor or conveyancer is right for you will depend on several factors, including your financial situation.
 In general terms, Safe as Houses Conveyancers will be significantly cheaper than solicitors.

 Just as there are differences between individual accountants or individual electricians.
 Some conveyancers are self-employed or work in small businesses, others work in bigger companies and solicitors' offices; some offer a wider range of services than others; and they all have their own fees and their own business practices.